 For instance, you could create a subscription-based podcast for which people pay you directly.
 It would work just like a traditional membership site except that the content is exclusively audio.

 You could also take the freemium route.
 People can listen for free, but if they pay, they get bonus features, extra audio, and other incentives.
-For example, many creatives use services like Patreon to fund their podcasts and other creations.

 As mentioned above, digital products don’t always have to remain virtual.
 Printables have become a popular commodity for crafters and for people who like to stay organized.